krutarth92/ATS/ReadMe.txt

 All the tables are creatred and maintained in AirTable Tool

-> Open Positions:
+> Open Positions:	recruter will add open positon's information to showcase on Jobboard
-> Applicatans Copy:
+> Applicatans Copy: Information from User inpout and revies from Interviewers
-> Interviewers:
+> Interviewers: Info of Interviewer
-> Resume Parsing Result:
+> Resume Parsing Result: Parsing of Resumes of Applicants from DOCParser
-> Resume:
+> Resume: Resumes of all Applicants

+Some of the tables are interconnected to share/Locate the Information

 -------- Documents/Resume --------